 The department also offers a combined Bachelor of Science and Master of Science curriculum in which completion of degree requirements leads to the awarding of two degrees (see curriculum table).

 Minors.
 Along with the B.S.Ch.E. degree, a student may declare a minor in a field of his or her choice.
 Any required or elective courses in the chemical engineering curriculum may be applied toward the minor, with the approval of the minor department.
 While declaration of a minor is not required, it is strongly recommended.
-A minor in polymers and materials is offered by the department.
-The department participates in the college-wide minor in bioengineering (see page 284).
+Minors in bioengineering and polymers and materials are offered by the department.
 A minor in chemistry or mathematics can also be earned with very few additional hours.

 The minor in polymers and materials consists of 18 hours, six of which must be taken outside of the student's major.
 Two courses are required: CHE 4344 Polymers and Materials Laboratory and a course in materials science and engineering (either CHE 3330 or ME 3311).
 The remaining four courses should be selected from the following list:

 All master's students and doctoral candidates are required to register for CHE 7121,